Joiry/HSL_Carp/Part_01a.md

 cd /pine/scr/t/r/tristand/
 ~~~

+If your onyen was 'zjdown', the location of your scratch space would be:

+`/pine/scr/z/j/zjdown`

 Once there, use `pwd` to see your new location, which for my account is:

 > ~~~
 > /pine/scr/t/r/tristand
 > ~~~

 We've just used two commands.
-While `pwd` just works on its own, `cp` required an argument - the destination you wanted to go to.
+While `pwd` just works on its own, `cd` required an argument - the destination you wanted to go to.
 Most of the basic shell commands typically use 0 to 2 arguments.

-We can see files and subdirectories are in this directory by running `ls`, which stands for "listing":
+We can see files and subdirectories are in this directory by running `ls`, which stands for *listing*:

 ~~~
 $ ls
 ~~~

 There shouldn't be anything here yet, unless you've used your scratch space before, like me.
-We're going to use the `cp` command, aka *copy*.
+We're going to use the `cp` command, which is short for *copy*.

-`cp` takes two arguments, the first is where you're copying *from*, and the second where you're copying *to*.
+`cp` takes two main arguments, the first is where you're copying *from*, and the second where you're copying *to*.
 There's also the `-r` in there, this is a special argument referred to as an *comand-line option* , we'll cover these later in the lesson.

 ~~~
 $ cp -r /proj/seq/data/carpentry/shell_data/ .